JohnAD/mongopool/docs/mongopool-ref.rst

     maxConnections
       determines the maximum allowed *active* connections

-    Behind the scenes, a global variable called ``masterPool`` is created.
-That variable is private to this library.
+    Behind the scenes, a set of global variables prefixed with ``masterPool_`` are set.
+Those variables are private to the library.

+    If the compiler is called with ``--threads:on`` this procedure will verify that it is not in a running thread.
+If it is within a running thread, it raises an ``OSError`` at run-time.

 .. _deleteMany.p: